 Advantage #1: Simplifying Charges and Invoices from Carriers

 If you’ve ever looked through an invoice from a steamship line, you might find yourself confused by all the ocean freight charges you’ll see.
-Drayage, wharfage, fuel surcharges, terminal handling fees (and more!) add up—and yet you still might not precisely understand for what you’re paying.
+Drayage, wharfage, fuel surcharges, terminal handling fees (and more!) add up—and yet you still might not precisely understand what you’re paying.
 Because these charges don’t always feel transparent, you might not understand the driving forces behind them.
 As a result, you could be missing opportunities for cost savings.

 That’s where your freight forwarder will come in.